 Most empirical research in transfer pricing lack valid economic principles, relying instead on ad hoc specification.
 This faulty practice is somewhat permitted by misconceived transfer pricing regulations based on the OECD model.

 Following the issuance of US transfer pricing regulations on the comparable profits method (which we were a major developer), the OECD ordained a special profit model under the transactional net margin method (TNMM) in which “net [operating] profits” (hereafter profits) are only proportional to revenue, costs or assets.
 Today, quartiles of profit margins (expressed as profits divided by revenue) derived from accepted comparable companies is the dominant profit indicator used by tax administrators and controlled taxpayers under the TNMM.

 Under certain facts, however, the OECD special profit model, though simple, is not the most reliable method for determining arm’s length profits to benchmark transactions between related parties.
 In many circumstances, a distributed lag (or another specified regression) model can produce better or more reliable results.

 Regression analysis (including distributed lag models) based on selected comparable enterprise data, and not a simple OECD formula, can provide a defensible (or scientifically acceptable) basis to determine the most reliable arm’s length profits.
 RoyaltyStat®’s premier databases of royalty rates and company financials are programmed to provide online such defensible results by allowing the subscriber or client to select the best fit among various statistical (including regression) models.

 Contemporaneous profits, sales

 In what follows, we abstract from the random disturbance and consider the causal part of the OECD special profit model.

 The OECD prescribed model can be posited as a simple linear regression:

 (1) P(t) = β S(t),

-where the audit year profits are proportional to only the same year revenue, considering the audit and two or more prior years of data.
+where the audit year profits are proportional to only the same year sales, considering the audit and two or more prior years of data.

 The OECD prescription forces a zero intercept (α = 0) à priori, which is misconceived because the actual intercept may be nonzero and thus the determination of arm’s length profits can be distorted using model (1) because of a missing intercept alone.

 Prior years’ revenue